 Now here you can change the preferred order of available networks by simply dragging and dropping it, to set the list as per your preference.

 Well, yes it works sometimes!
-Most of us have a habit of charging our smartphones with a USB cable while we’re working on Mac, right?
-We may also plug USB flash drives or a portable hard disk to our Mac at times.
-Yes, we know that the USB port of your Mac has got nothing to do with your Wi-Fi but still, you can try and check your luck.
-Try disconnecting all additional accessories connected to your Mac, restart your device and see if it fixed the Wi-Fi connectivity issue.
+Most of us have a habit of charging our smartphones with a USB cable while we’re working on a Mac, right?
+We may also plug USB flash drives or a portable hard disk into our Mac at times.
+Yes, we know that the USB port of your Mac has got nothing to do with your Wi-Fi still, you can try and check your luck.
+Try disconnecting all additional accessories connected to your Mac, restart your device, and see if it fixed the Wi-Fi connectivity issue.

 Restart the Wi-Fi Router